What is this?

 2. Connect to your internet via ethernet cable

-If it's not possible to connect to your router using a wired connection as mentioned above, we recommend moving your router as close to your PC as you can.
+If it is not possible to connect to your router using a wired connection as mentioned above, we recommend moving your router as close to your PC as possible.

 - Press Ctrl + Shift + Esc keys together